department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/discovery-and-research/june-2022-research/conversation-guide.md

 5. Let's talk about the website - how do you use VA.gov? *If they use it:* Do you ever visit My VA when you are logged in?

-## First Task: Determine if the title of this section accurately conveys the content. - 3 minutes
+## First Task: Determine if the redesigned notification style is clear and actionable. - 5 minutes

 **Task goal: Get feedback on the titles of the sections, whether they are clear what the content will be, and whether the titles resonate with terminology Veterans are familiar with.**